Swing Trading Strategies – What Are They?

 How to Swing Trade a Double Top or Double Bottom Chart Pattern

-Double top or bottom patterns can also be used to indicate reversals at the end of trends or in ranges, and they provide one of the simplest swing trading strategies of all.
+Double top or bottom patterns can also be used to indicate reversals at the end of trends or in ranges, and they provide one of the simplest swing trading strategy of all.

 Both patterns consist in essence of two failed attempts to break a level of resistance (double top), or support (double bottom).
 So, double tops typically form a pattern resembling a letter M, double bottoms a W.